Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

 = Project Summary
 == Project Idea
-The _Interactive Wave Physics Simulator_ is an application which aims to develop an interactive application that demonstrates various types of waves.
-The purpose is to provide an educational tool for students to understand better the concept of waves as it is also one of our program course for this semester.
+The _Interactive Wave Physics Simulator_ is an interactive application that demonstrates various types of waves.
+The purpose is to provide an educational tool for college students to understand better the concept of waves as it is also one of the *Physics* course for _Computer Science and Mathematic_ students in Quebec.

 The application will allow users to modify parameters (frequency, amplitude, wavelength, etc.) in real time and visualize waves equations and their mathematical relationships.
-Thus, the application is centered in the domain of physics simulations.

 == Model-View-Controller (MVC)
+=== Model (Logic & Data Structure)

+=== View (UI/UX Design)
+The root of user interface will be implemented by using BorderPane Layout from JavaFx.
+This root will be divided into different sections:

+- Top: Menu Bar (File, Exit, Help, etc.)
+  - Each of the control item will be a drop-down menu that contains different options for user to choose from.
+- Left: Parameter Panel (Frequency, Amplitude, Wavelength, Wave Type, etc.)
+  - Each Parameter will be represented by a Label and a corresponding TextField and ComboBox to input the value and unit.
+- Center: Visualization (Wave Graph)
+  - This section will be implemented using ChartFX library to display the corresponding wave graph based on the user input.
+- Right: Control Panel (Additional Controls)
+  - Each control will first have a CheckBox to enable or disable the feature, followed by corresponding controls to adjust the settings.
+- Bottom: Equation Display
+  - The bottom section of the root layout will display the mathematical equation corresponding to current parameters defined by the user and to the graph.
+This will be shown by using a Label that updates dynamically as user changes the parameters.

+=== Controller (Event Handling)

 = Task Breakdown